The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 You can also insert your Salesforce fields into expressions by using the dropdown in the "Insert field" menu (an arrow (>) next to a field suggests that it's a relationship field - e.g. Account > Contact > ...).

 After the function and fields are inserted, they appear in the text field below.
-So you can edit the expression manually or use the expression builder again.
+You can edit the expression manually or use the expression builder again.

 Before inserting the function or a field, verify that you've highlighted the text you want to replace in the text field below